rajula96reddy/50p-HackNight/README.md

 We plan on adding other payment platforms and make the chat bot more interactive by adding more cognitive features.

 ##Contribution
 Feel free to download the code and play around with the code.
-Ping the contribtors for further queries and we would be ready to assist you. :)
+Ping the contributors for further queries and we would be ready to assist you. :)